 Hence it is easy to assume these two terms mean the same thing.
 However, nonprofits and not-for-profits are business structures with different tax implications, governance, and functions.

 What is NPO?

-Nonprofit organization’s mission and purpose are to further a social cause and provide a public benefit.
-So, nonprofit organizations include hospitals, universities, national charities and foundations.
+A nonprofit organization’s mission and purpose are to further a social cause and provide a public benefit.
+So, nonprofit organizations include hospitals, universities, national charities, and foundations.